 - Education: All our retail superstars focus on consumer education.
 Try to include various opportunities for learning, because your customers want to learn more and they want to know what your company is passionate about.
 Oftentimes, you can tie in education with scheduling events.

 - Group products by end goal: Some grocery stores make bananas available in the cereal aisle, which is such an easy way to create convenience for the customer.
 Do you have opportunities to create your own "banana in the cereal aisle" idea?

 - Enable product usage: Can your customers use your products in store?
 Why not?
 REI offers climbing walls and Nike offers treadmills in their stores.

 - Use technology: Incorporate social media, ensure a seamless integration between online and offline, and step up your in-store technology with augmented-reality dressing rooms and retail touch screens.

 - Speed: Physical retailers can definitely compete with online retailers on speed, since most online retailers need two to five days to ship.
 Use this to your advantage.

 Learn how the leading retailers are investing in in-store design and innovation to create a first class customer experience.

-Check out our latest eBook that highlights new research on consumer behavior, and provides insight on how to create retail experiences that convert.
+Check out our third annual Modern Consumer Research report that highlights new research on the modern consumer, and provides insight on how to create retail experiences that convert.